Rebornify/study-buddy/README.md

 ## Resource Management

-Study Buddy efficiently manages resources to avoid unnecessary API calls:
+To optimize performance and minimize costs, Study Buddy efficiently manages OpenAI resources:

 - **Files**: Once uploaded, files are stored and can be reused across multiple collections
-- **Collections**: A collection (vector store) with identical files will be reused instead of creating duplicates
+- **Collections**: If an identical set of files is uploaded again, the existing vector store (collection) is reused, avoiding redundant processing and storage
-- **Assistants**: Each collection is automatically paired with a dedicated assistant, eliminating the need for manual assistant creation
+- **Assistants**: Each unique collection of materials is automatically paired with a dedicated AI assistant instance.
+This ensures the AI's context is specific to the relevant materials and avoids manual configuration

-This design optimizes OpenAI API usage while maintaining the flexibility to create specialized study sessions for different materials.
+This resource management strategy optimizes OpenAI API usage and costs while allowing users to easily create distinct study sessions tailored to different sets of materials.

 ## Contributing